Today’s Veterinary Business Staff

 Ringworm skin infections are characterized by itchy, ring-shaped rashes.

 “The No. 1 reason pet owners visit a veterinarian is for an itchy pet, and ringworm can be the cause,” said vice president of medical affairs Jennifer Ogeer, DVM, MS, MBA, MA.
 “For ringworm, key opinion leaders recommend PCR testing either in combination with dermatophyte culture or as a standalone diagnostic test to confirm infection and determine proper treatment.”

-The DNA-based test can be performed on dogs, cats, horses, rabbits and small rodents.
+The new test can be used with dogs, cats, horses, rabbits and small rodents.